OctoBanon-Main/UnnamedBot/README.md

 #### Needed libraries
 - Discord.py => 1.7.3
-- DiscordUtils => 1.3.4 (Maybe in next version this library won't be required)

 #### Installation and usage
 For stable working version you should install latest version of python